Skip to content

 Regardless of whether you’re new, experienced, or healthy as a horse, greening out is an unpleasant and sometimes a frightening ordeal.
 However, it is important to remember nobody has ever died from a cannabis overdose although heart issues for some people are a valid concern.

-If you like cannabis, greening out is the consequence from too much of a good thing.
+If you like cannabis, greening out is the consequence of consuming too much marijuana.
 But exactly what is it?

 Simply put, “greening out” describes a series of unpleasant mental and physical effects caused by too much THC.
 It is often referred to as THC overdose.
 Note that THC (delta-9 tetrahydrocannabinol) is the psychoactive compound in cannabis.
 It is responsible for the altered state of consciousness and feeling of euphoria as well as other physiological effects after using cannabis products.